cynthiahuallanca/Miami_311Requests_Efficiency_vs_Poverty/README.md

 To run this incredible analysis please read the following steps:

-1. Create a config.js file with a key from (Mapbox)[https://www.mapbox.com/]
+1. Create a config.js in folder "static >> js" folder file with a key from (Mapbox)[https://www.mapbox.com/]

 ```
 const API_KEY = "YOUR KEY HERE
 ```

-2. Create a config.py with you password for MySQL
+2. Create a config.py in main folder with you password for MySQL

 ```
 password = "YOUR PASSWORD HERE"